raeis-i/Ansible-Semaphore-Lab-With-Real-Example/README.md

 - Click `Create`

+### Repositories

+A Repository is a place to store and manage Ansible content like playbooks and roles.[More](https://docs.semui.co/user-guide/repositories)

+In this case we use local as we mounted playbooks in container

+- Select `Repositories`
+- Select `New Repository`
+    - Name: Local
+    - URL: /tmp/playbooks/
+    - Access Key: Optional, Select from list of credentials created in previous steps
+- Click `Create`

 ### Key Stores
 The Key Store in Semaphore is used to store credentials for accessing remote Repositories, accessing remote hosts, sudo credentials, and Ansible vault passwords.